flo003/WS2021-SWE3-OR-Mapper/readme.md

 The repository is created through specifing the type of the entity the repository should manage.
 Afterwards the repository is created an can be used.

-The Or Mapper can create the database from the model.
+The OR Mapper can create the database from the model.
 This feature can be used by calling the methods.
 ```csharp
 bookRepository.SetupTable();
 bookRepository.SetupForeignKeys();
 ```

-For further examples on how to use the Or Mapper, please look at the Unit Tests in the WS2021.SWE.OR-Mapper.Tests project.
+For further examples on how to use the OR Mapper, please look at the Unit Tests in the WS2021.SWE.OR-Mapper.Tests project.